pc2/HPCC_FPGA/GEMM/Readme.md

 For more information on available input parameters run

     ./GEMM_intel -h

     Implementation of the GEMM benchmark proposed in the HPCC benchmark adapted for FPGA
+    Version: 1.3

+    MPI Version:  3.1
+    Config.
+Time: Thu Dec 08 10:39:51 UTC 2022
+    Git Commit:   86e0064-dirty

     Usage:
-    ./GEMM_intel [OPTION...]

-Implementation of the GEMM benchmark proposed in the HPCC benchmark adapted for FPGA
-Version: 1.0

-Usage:
-  bin/GEMM_intel [OPTION...]
+      ./bin/GEMM_intel [OPTION...]

       -f, --file arg          Kernel file name
       -n, arg                 Number of repetitions (default: 10) -i,                     Use memory Interleaving
           --skip-validation   Skip the validation of the output data.
 This will speed up execution and helps when working with special data types.
           --device arg        Index of the device that has to be used.
-If not given you will be asked which device to use if there are multiple devices available. (default: -1)
+If not given you will be asked which device to use if there are multiple devices available. (default: 0)
           --platform arg      Index of the platform that has to be used.
-If not given you will be asked which platform to use if there are multiple platforms available. (default: -1)
+If not given you will be asked which platform to use if there are multiple platforms available. (default: 0) --platform_str arg  Name of the platform that has to be used (default:
+                              )
+      -r, arg                 Number of used kernel replications (default: 4) --dump-json arg     dump benchmark configuration and results to this file in json format (default: )
+          --test              Only test given configuration and skip execution and validation
       -h, --help              Print this help
       -m, arg                 Matrix size in number of blocks in a single dimension (default: 8)
-    -b, arg                Block size in number of values in one dimension (default: 256)
+      -b, arg                 Block size in number of values in one dimension (default: 32)
-    -r, arg                Number of used kernel replications (default: 4)
+          --replicate-inputs  Also replicates the input buffer for each kernel

 To execute the unit and integration tests run

     ./GEMM_test_intel -f KERNEL_FILE_NAME